LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework

 } \DeclareRobustCommand{\semiyes}{

 } \DeclareRobustCommand{\no}{

 }

-Recent work has evaluated LLMs for vulnerable code generation \cite{vuln-copilot}, code repair \cite{examining-zero}, and vulnerability detection \cite{transformer-vuln}.
-However, these approaches are either limited by the number of LLMs, coverage of vulnerabilities, or robustness testing.
+Recent works have evaluated LLMs for vulnerable code generation \cite{vuln-copilot}, code repair \cite{examining-zero}, and vulnerability detection \cite{transformer-vuln}.
+However, these approaches are either limited by the number of LLMs, coverage of vulnerabilities, diversity of prompts, range of code complexities, robustness testing, or require manual labor for evaluating LLMs.
 Most importantly, these studies only evaluate binary responses, checking whether the LLM gives the right label to code snippets (e.g., `vulnerable' or `not vulnerable').
 In this paper, we present the first comprehensive evaluation framework to evaluate LLMs on the task of vulnerability detection, providing a multi-faceted analysis of the capabilities of LLMs, including going beyond binary decisions and evaluating their reasoning abilities.
 Table \ref{tab:eval-history} summarizes evaluation studies of LLMs, highlights their short-comings, and compares against our framework.